98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 - "**mkfs.vfat -F 32 -s 1 /dev/xxxy**"
   - Creates the fat32 filesystem on the newly created partition

-I honestly forgot why -s 1 (or -s 2) is sometimes needed.
+"-s 1 (or -s 2)" is sometimes needed as the OS may complain about filesize.
-Something about the filesystem size not being large enough; this has always worked for me when "**mkfs.vfat -F 32 /dev/xxxy**" hasn't.
-I frequently got errors so it's included by default.
+You can try without using "**mkfs.vfat -F 32 /dev/xxxy**", although there's no functional difference.

 "**blkid**" will provide the UUID for use in the fstab discussed below.